N.W.A: Awards

 Rolling Stone ranked N.W.A at number 83 on its list of the "100 Greatest Artists of All Time".
 In 2016, the group was inducted into the Rock and Roll Hall of Fame, following three previous nominations.
+In 2024, the group became the fourth hip-hop act to receive the Grammy Lifetime Achievement Award.
+(Note: They were preceded by fellow pioneering groups Run-DMC, Grandmaster Flash and the Furious 5 and Public Enemy.)

 Straight Outta Compton was the first rap album ever to gain five stars from Rolling Stone at initial review, it placed 70th among the magazine's 500 Greatest Albums of All Time in its 2020 revised list.'
 Time, in 2006, named it one of the 100 greatest albums of all time.
 Vibe appraised it as one of the 100 Essential Albums of the 20th Century.
 In 2012, Slant Magazine listed it 18th among the "Best Albums of the 1980s".
 In any case, in November 2016, Straight Outta Compton became the first rap album inducted into the Grammy Hall of Fame.